Divide-By-0/ideas-for-projects-people-would-use/README.md

 These ideas, as far as I know, don't exist yet (or have done a poor job with SEO on Google).
 These are also ideas I desperately wish I could have tried at least once, meaning many others probably have as well.
 It's difficult to stay motivated coding or on a side project when you don't know if people will use it, or if your end goal is solving a solved problem.
 This list aims to fix that.

-If you make any of them, please make them open source!
-Request a PR adding yourself to contributors and edit the README to mark them done.
-I can help brainstorm relevant communities, and send the site through a marketing flywheel that should hopefully get you your first users (still in beta though).

-If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($100).
-This is at my discretion so people don't "game" the system or feel cheated; the point is to build the project for the learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).
-Total bounties given counter: 1.

-Stay tuned -- this list will reach at least 100 ideas, as I have several hundred in my list (the majority of them patently ridiculous and not a good use of anyone's time to read).
+This list is already over 50 ideas, and will reach 100 by 2022.
+Stay tuned, as I have several hundred in my list (the majority of them patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 They include apps, webapps, and chrome extensions.
 All I ask for is they are open source, credit is given to Aayush or Divide-By-0, and your repo + site link back to this list :)

+## Funding

+If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($100).
+This is at my discretion so people don't game the system or feel cheated; the point is to build the project for the learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).
+Total bounties given counter: 1.

+viaprize.com has generously agreed to gaurantee this funding ($100) for 10 of these ideas -- feel free to check their website for which specific ones.

+## Contribution & pull requests

+If you make any of these, please make them open source!

+If you want to be added to the list of people that have completed a project, Request a PR adding the project idea, your project's URL, and your repo's url to [CONTRIBUTORS.md](./CONTRIBUTORS.md), and edit the README to mark them done.
+I can help brainstorm relevant communities, and send the site through a small marketing flywheel that should hopefully get you your first users (still in beta though).

 ## Index